vitest-dev/vitest-browser-react/README.md

 The main difference is that `vitest-browser-react` integrates with Vitest Browser Mode locators: https://github.com/vitest-dev/vitest/discussions/5828#discussioncomment-10314822

-Locators are nice because they provide an intuitive and ergonomic way to query and make assertions:
+One small advantage is that locators are built-in, so this package is just a very lightweight wrapper around Browser Mode, but locators are also good because they provide an intuitive and ergonomic way to query and make assertions:

 ```ts
 await expect.element(page.getByRole('button')).toBeVisible()